AaronNHorvitz/iSignify/docs/TECHNICAL_WRITEUP.md

 A key technical challenge in bioinformatics is handling the variability of input data.
 Draft genomes are often delivered in a "multi-FASTA" format, where a single genome is split into many separate sequences (contigs).
 Our application was designed to handle this complexity automatically.

-As detailed in our [**FASTA Preparation Guide**](https://github.com/AaronNHorvitz/iSignify/blob/main/docs/DATA_PREPARATION_GUIDE.md) (authored by our Subject Matter Expert, Charles Greenwald, PhD), our `FastaPreprocessor` module uses the `Biopython` library to automatically detect and merge these multi-contig files, inserting a standardized spacer of 100 'N's between each contig.
+As detailed in our [**FASTA File Preparation Guide for iSignify**](https://github.com/AaronNHorvitz/iSignify/blob/main/docs/FASTA_PROCESSING_INSTRUCTIONS.md) (authored by our Subject Matter Expert, Charles Greenwald, PhD), our `FastaPreprocessor` module uses the `Biopython` library to automatically detect and merge these multi-contig files, inserting a standardized spacer of 100 'N's between each contig.
 This creates a single, continuous sequence that is compatible with our analysis engine.
 This automated step is a critical feature that significantly improves the application's usability for researchers.

 ---